-- 1. Appeals of grades received for a spring or summer semester must begin by October 15 of the following fall semester.
-Appeals of grades received for a fall or winter semester must begin by March 1 of the following spring semester. - 2.
-Students must first consult with the instructor who gave the grade.
-(If the instructor is unavailable, students appeal directly to the appropriate Associate Dean.) - 3.
-If the appeal with the instructor is unsatisfactory to the student, she/he may appeal to the appropriate Associate Dean. - 4.
-If the appeal with the Associate Dean is unsatisfactory to the student, she/he may appeal to the Provost. - 5.
+- Appeals of grades received for a spring or summer semester must begin by October 15 of the following fall semester.
+Appeals of grades received for a fall or winter semester must begin by March 1 of the following spring semester. - Students must first consult with the instructor who gave the grade.
+(If the instructor is unavailable, students appeal directly to the Dean of Academic Affairs.) - If the appeal with the instructor is unsatisfactory to the student, she/he may appeal to the Dean of Academic Affairs. - 4.
+If the appeal with the Dean of Academic Affairs is unsatisfactory to the student, she/he may appeal to the Provost. - 5.
 Appeals noted in (3) and (4) above must be initiated before the end of the semester in which the process commenced.